 Specialized Eye Care for Gaithersburg Pets

-By partnering with your pet’s primary care veterinarian, our board-certified ophthalmologist will provide the most comprehensive and compassionate eye care possible for your pet.
+By partnering with your pet’s primary care veterinarian, our board-certified veterinary ophthalmologist will provide the most comprehensive and compassionate eye care possible for your pet.

 A veterinary ophthalmologist is also equipped to diagnose and treat diseases that affect the structures surrounding the eye, such as the eyelids, conjunctiva, and some of the bones of the skull that comprise the eye socket.